Chart Color Schemes

 North Melbourne features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-North Melbourne's dwelling structures, as per the latest Census, consisted of 4.2% houses and 95.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 2.2% houses and 97.8% other dwellings.
-Home ownership in North Melbourne was at 13.7%, similar to Melbourne metro, with mortgaged dwellings at 20.5% and rented ones at 65.8%.
-The median monthly mortgage repayment in the area stood at $2,035, surpassing Melbourne metro's average of $1,962.
-Meanwhile, the median weekly rent was $381 compared to Melbourne metro's $396.
+North Melbourne's dwelling structures, as per the latest Census, consisted of 4.2% houses and 95.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's figures of 2.2% houses and 97.8% other dwellings.
+Home ownership in North Melbourne was 13.7%, similar to Melbourne metro, with mortgaged dwellings at 20.5% and rented ones at 65.8%.
+The median monthly mortgage repayment in the area was $2,035, higher than Melbourne metro's average of $1,962.
+The median weekly rent figure was $381, compared to Melbourne metro's $396.
 Nationally, North Melbourne's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing